-Parents and guardians are required to keep records of each student's home education program.
+Parents and guardians are required to maintain records of each student's home education program.
 The portfolio must include a list of books the student reads and work-product samples from the year such as worksheets, writing samples, videos, computer programs, tests, and creative pieces.
-Records do not have to be comprehensive; several pages per subject from the study period is sufficient.
+Records do not have to be comprehensive; several pages per subject from different points in the study period is sufficient.
 The reading list may include any reading material the child reads independently or read together.
 The annual assessment -- a national student achievement test, teacher evaluation, or mutually accepted method agreed upon by the Participating Agency -- must be included in the portfolio.
 These records are the private property of the family and must be kept a minimum of two years from the date instruction ended.
-Note that school districts cannot demand to review the student’s records, but they may be required for participation in school-sponsored activities, course placement, or proof against educational neglect.
+Note that school districts cannot demand to review the student’s records, but they may be required for participation in school-sponsored activities (Equal Access), course placement, or proof against educational neglect.

-Standardized tests are one of the ways to fulfill the annual assessment requirement.
-Numerous standardized tests are available and each have different administration requirements, fees, and scoring turn-around times.
+National student achievement tests are one of the ways to fulfill the annual assessment requirement.
+Numerous tests are available and each has different administration requirements, fees, and scoring turn-around times.
 Some, but not all, are aligned with Common Core Standards.
-Students are expected to achieve a composite score at or above the 40th percentile per RSA 193-A. As of 2012 annual assessments are not required to be submitted to the Participating Agency, but results should be kept with the student's records for a minimum of two years.
+Participating Agencies cannot require families to use a particular assessment or participate in the one they administer to their students.
+As of 2012 annual assessments are not submitted to the Participating Agency, but results must be included with the student's records for a minimum of two years.
 Effective June 2022, the home ed law no longer requires students who take an achievement test to score at or above the 40th percentile.

-Home educators may chose from a number of national student achievement tests including, but not limited to the California Achievement Test (CAT), the Stanford Test, the Iowa Basic Skills Test (ITBS), the Classic Learning Test (CLT), TerraNova, and the Personalized Achievement Summary System (PASS).
+Home educators may choose from a number of national student achievement tests including, but not limited to the California Achievement Test (CAT/5), the Stanford Test, the Iowa Basic Skills Test (ITBS), the Classic Learning Test (CLT), TerraNova, and the Personalized Achievement Summary System (PASS).
 Many of these tests may be administered at home by parents, but consult the providers' website for particular information.
-Parents usually need to reserve the exam in advance for a specific time period and return it by a particular date.
+Parents usually need to reserve the exam several weeks in advance for a specific time period and return it by a particular date.

 Go to our Testing Services page for a list of providers.

-Go to our Teacher Evaluators & Proctors page for a list of some teachers who offer these services.
+Go to our Teacher Evaluators, Tutors & Proctors page for a list of teachers who offer these services.